Ally Sheedy: Career

+In the 1990s, Sheedy appeared in films such as Fear (1990), Betsy's Wedding (1990), Only the Lonely (1991), and Man's Best Friend (1993).
+Fear and Man's Best Friend earned her two more Saturn Award nominations for Best Actress.
 Sheedy starred alongside Radha Mitchell in the 1998 independent film High Art, about a romance between two women and the power of art.
 Her performance in High Art was recognized with awards from the Independent Spirit Awards, Los Angeles Film Critics Association, and National Society of Film Critics.

 In 1999, Sheedy took over the lead role in the off-Broadway production of the musical Hedwig and the Angry Inch.
-She was the first cis-gender female to play the part of the genderqueer Hedwig, but her run ended early amid "mixed" reviews, according to E!
-News.
+She was the first female to play the part of the genderqueer Hedwig, but her run ended early amid "mixed" reviews.
 That same year, she was cast as a lead actress in Sugar Town, an independent film that featured an ensemble cast of actors and musicians.

 She was reunited with Breakfast Club co-star Anthony Michael Hall when she became a special guest star on his television show The Dead Zone, in the second-season episode "Playing God", from 2003.

-Sheedy has also appeared in the episode "Leapin' Lizards" of C.S.I., in which she played a woman who murdered her boyfriend's wife while mixed up in a cult.
+Sheedy has also appeared in the 2007 episode "Leapin' Lizards" of C.S.I., in which she played a woman who murdered her boyfriend's wife while mixed up in a cult.
 On March 3, 2008, Sheedy was introduced as the character Sarah in the ABC Family show Kyle XY.
 In 2009, she played the role of Mr. Yang on the USA Network television show Psych (in the third-season finale), a role that she reprised in the fourth season, fifth season, and seventh season finales.

+As of 2021, Sheedy has been a professor in the theater department at the City College of New York of the City University of New York in the Hamilton Heights section of New York City.
+From 2022 to 2023, she played the role of Carol in the Freeform series Single Drunk Female.